What is a skylight?

 - Anthracite Grey Skypod

 Skylight glazing is usually made from plastic or glass.
 Plastic glazing costs less and is stronger than glass.
-You also have the option of using UV protected polycarbonate roof glazing such as Plasiax Diamond, which features a 2 sided abrasion resistant hard coating providing protection against abrasion, chemicals, graffiti abuse, and UV issues.
+You also have the option of using UV protected hard coated polycarbonate roof glazing such as Plasiax Diamond, which features a 2 sided abrasion resistant hard coating providing protection against abrasion, chemicals, graffiti abuse, and UV issues.
 Plasiax Diamond is incredibly strong and impact resistant (10x that of glass), lightweight (half the weight of glass), heat resistant, recyclable, and easy to fabricate.

 Cast Acrylic glazing can also be used with skylights, featuring exceptional light transmission higher than that of glass, excellent resistance to weathering and discolouration, excellent properties for fabrication and polishing, and it’s recyclable.